liip/LiipCodeBundle/README.md

         );
     }

-Configure the code:edit command to work with your favorite editor:
+Configure the `code:edit` console command to work with your favorite editor:

     ;app/config/parameters.ini
     [parameters]
         ; ...
         liip.code.edit_command="vim -f"

+In this example, the `app/console code:edit some_resource_name` command will indeed lookup the resource and execute `vim -f /path/to/the/corresponding/file`.

+Do the same to hook `code:view` to your favorite code viewer:

+    ;app/config/parameters.ini
+    [parameters]
+        ; ...
+        liip.code.view_command="view -f"

-Type `app/console` and check that new commands are available of the form `code:*`
+Type `app/console` and check that new console commands are available of the form `code:*`

 This bundle currently defines no routes, nor does it require configuration.